aqilrvsb/go-whatsapp-web-multidevice/README.md

 4. Queued to Redis by campaign ID
 5. Workers send with campaign delays

-### Sequence Flow:
+### Sequence Flow (NEW - Direct Broadcast):
-1. Lead gets trigger → enrolled
+1. Lead gets trigger → enrollment check
-2. ALL steps created as "pending"
+2. ALL messages created immediately in `broadcast_messages` with `scheduled_at`
-3. Time-based check every 15 seconds
-4. When time arrives → message to `broadcast_messages`
-5. Same Redis queue system as campaigns
+3. Follows sequence links automatically (COLD → WARM → HOT)
+4. No intermediate processing - unified processor handles based on `scheduled_at`
-6. Workers send with per-step delays
+5. Workers send with per-step delays when time arrives

 ### Message Processing:
 - Batch size: 5000 messages